For partners subscribed to Select or Enterprise plans.

 From there, you can use a system of emoji reactions to let team members claim, investigate, and mark problems as resolved, or have conversations about specific notifications.

-Note: You can download either of the following icons to upload to Slack as described further above.
+Yes, you can download either of the following icons to upload to Slack.
 This will help your team visually verify where the messages originated: